• Skip to primary navigation

 Step 2: Make the stuffing

 Wash the broccoli head under running water.
 Let the broccoli dry, and then grate the broccoli using a grater.
-Use can grate the whole broccoli head or cut into large florets and grate.
+Use can grate the whole broccoli head or cut it into large florets and grate.

 Mix ginger, green chili, and spices with the grated broccoli to prepare the stuffing.